Olympus E-PM2 for multi-spectral imaging

 This page discusses an Olympus E-PM2 Micro 4/3 camera converted to multi-spectral imaging by eBay seller eeassa.
 This seller offers a range of digital cameras converted for NUV, NIR and multi-spectral photography.
 The last category of cameras are converted by replacing their built-in UV-cut, IR-cut and anti-aliasing filters with Spectrosil windows.
 This seller directly provides the camera (a manufacturer-refurbished specimen purchased by himself), which is a significant advantage for users not based in the US.
 There is no need to buy a camera yourself and ship it to the converter, as required by other US-based conversion services.
 This avoids the payment of two-way import duties - first into the US, then back to your country - and half of the associated shipment fees and risks involved in international shipments.

-Spectrosil is a synthetic fused silica material (see here and here) that guarantees the transmission of UV radiation down into the UV-C range.
+Spectrosil is a synthetic fused silica material (see here (dead link) and here) that guarantees the transmission of UV radiation down into the UV-C range.
 This material is also free from fluorescence in the usable spectrum, and from optical defects like bubbles.
 The actual spectrum recorded by the converted cameras does not extend much below 300-310 nm, because of limitations of the sensors and/or sensor-package windows and coatings.
 The package window cannot be removed or replaced without compromising the durability and cleanliness of the sensor chip.
 Nonetheless, it does not hurt to use a Spectrosil replacement window, even if its transmission spectrum largely exceeds the sensitivity limits of the camera sensor.
 In this way, we do know that the replacement window, unlike poorer replacement windows sometimes used by unscrupulous conversion companies, is not a limiting factor in the performance of the converted camera.

 It is possible to simply remove the original filter from a mirrorless camera, instead of replacing it with a transparent window.
 Doing this, however, no longer allows the lenses designed for this camera to focus at infinity.
 Usually, they only work in the close-up range or, at most, are good for portraits.
 I did this type of conversion on a Panasonic Lumix G3, and had to modify a few Micro 4/3 adapters and lenses to restore their infinity focus with this converted camera.
 This works, but in the end it is expensive and time-consuming to perform these modifications, and this was one of the reasons that convinced me to purchase this converted E-PM2.
 Unlike the G3, the E-PM2 offers sensor-based image stabilization, which is another advantage in hand-held photography.
 Additional reasons were that this seller was warmly recommended to me by another UV photographer, and that his prices are reasonable.
 In fact, I would have spent about the same amount by purchasing a new, non-converted E-PM2 from one of the large discount retailers in Sweden.
 This country is not exactly known for bargain prices in any context, and no doubt I could find a cheaper E-PM2 on eBay or purchase it in another country during one of my trips.